 Study of the methods of quantitative analysis used in business administration.
 Topics include matrix algebra, systems of linear equations, differential and integral calculus, linear programming, classical optimization, and a survey of management science models.
 Prerequisite: MATH 1315.

-Advanced statistical methods designed to prepare graduate students to become competent producers and consumers of statistical methods and to use statistical thinking to approach managerial decision making in their careers.
-They should be able to recognize the strengths and weaknesses of applicable techniques and when additional statistical expertise is required.
-Topics include multiple regression, correlation, experimental design and analysis, time series and other statistical methods with emphasis on their application to managerial decision making.
+Advanced statistical learning for business analytics designed to prepare graduate students to become competent producers and consumers of predictive analytics and statistical information and to use evidenced based managerial decision making in their careers.
+They should be able to recognize the strengths and weaknesses of applicable techniques and when additional expertise is required.
+Topics include multiple regression, correlation, logistic regression, discriminant analysis, clustering, and classification and regression trees.
 It is strongly recommended that students who have no recent courses in statistics take BSTAT 5301 prior to BSTAT 5325.

 BSTAT 5330.
 Nonparametric Statistics.
 3 Hours.